 Through their efforts, the class restored six windows in the Sweet House to their original state.
 Those windows will last another 150 years, and each person attending the class gained a life skill in restoration.

 For more information about Bob Yapp, and to learn why you should never replace wood windows with disposable replacement windows, go to:

 Led by preservation experts Bob Yapp and Patrick Kennedy, CHP hosted a second window restoration workshop at the Sweet House in April 2018.

 Guided by Bob and Pat’s 40 plus years of preservation experience, fifteen workshop attendees learned the art of restoring original wood windows.
 Through their efforts, six more windows in the Sweet House have been restored to their original state and will last another 150 years.

 Bob shared with the group that approximately 32 million window sashes end up in landfills every year.
 Up until ten years ago, almost all were old wood original windows.
-Today, almost 1/3 of the throw-aways are less than 20 years old.
-Bob cautions against buying into claims by window manufacturers that new windows are cost effective and energy efficient.
-Many of these companies have been fined by the Federal Trade Commission for making fraudulent claims of 30-60% energy savings.
-The thing to know and remember is that glass is good for light and air flow but not thermal performance.
-Interesting fact: In rehabbing over 160 historic properties Bob has never replaced a window!
+Today, nearly 1/3 of the throw-aways are less than 20 years old.
+Bob cautions against buying into claims by window manufacturers that new windows are cost-effective and energy-efficient.
+The Federal Trade Commission has fined many of these companies for making fraudulent claims of 30-60% energy savings.
+The thing to know and remember is that glass is suitable for light and airflow but not thermal performance.
+Interesting fact: In rehabbing over 160 historic properties, Bob has never replaced a window!

-At the end of the workshop Bob Yapp said, “I’m really grateful to be around people who understand and care about what we are doing.
+At the end of the workshop, Bob Yapp said, “I’m grateful to be around people who understand and care about what we are doing.
 It does matter.
-And preservation doesn’t cost, it pays you.”
+And preservation doesn’t cost; it pays you.”
 CHP agrees!

 Please note, you don’t have to live in a 150-year old house to need window restoration.
-Many younger homes have wood windows that can be restored!
+Many younger homes have wood windows that preservation lovers can restore!